jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/classes-lesson/readme.md

 Your turn: Implement `setOnItemClickListener` for a ListView that creates a Toast that says the position clicked on the list.

-> Instructor Note: Provide students with a project that has a ListView added to a layout.

 ### Conclusion (5 minutes)